zikichombo/website/content/contrib/dev.md

 don't end up doing much, it gives you the opportunity to give us feedback and file issues.

-### Filing issues
+### Filing issues and asking questions.
 The filing of issues comprises major and irreplacable contributions.
 It lets us track and resolve problems.
+We also use the issue tracker for coordinating design discussions and answering questions.
+There is an always open issue entitled "Questions" in each project for that.

 ### Send us pull requests
 You can send pull requests, and we can incorporate them after review.